You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Saving Sumatran Orangutans and their rainforests

-The Leuser Ecosystem in Sumatra is the last stronghold for the critically endangered Sumatran orangutan.
-Their precious habitat is being bulldozed and burned to make way for farmlands, roads and mines: deforestation has doubled in recent years, and the number of orangutans being rescued is accelerating.
-We must act now to stop these irreplaceable forests falling, and give Sumatran orangutans a safe future in the wild, where they belong.
+Sumatran orangutans are critically endangered.
+Last year, the Tapanuli species was discovered.
+Only 800 of these animals remain.
+They are under threat from a proposed dam.
+Their precious forest is being bulldozed and burned to make way for farmlands, roads and mines.
+Deforestation has doubled in recent years, and we are having to rescue more orangutans.
+Please act now to stop these forests dying, and give orangutans a safe future in the wild, where they belong.

-To save orangutans we must protect their rainforest home and keep it safe in the long-term.
-We back the courageous men and women on the frontline in Sumatra, the people who plant the tree seedlings, chainsaw the illegal oil palms, evacuate orangutans in danger and patrol the forests.
-We help the people living next to this precious ecosystem to become guardians of the forests, and our international campaigns push politicians and businesses to break the link between development and deforestation.
+Orangutans need trees.
+We protect their forest home and keep it safe long-term.
+We back the brave men and women on the frontline in Sumatra, the people who plant the tree seedlings, chainsaw the illegal oil palms, evacuate orangutans in danger and patrol the forests.

-» Secure funding to launch tried and tested projects in new areas, and pilot innovative new approaches with target communities
+» Secure funding to launch tried and tested projects in new areas, and pilot innovative new approaches with local smallholders and villages

 » Measure project outcomes and continually develop programmes to have the greatest possible impact and legacy